CasparCG/server/README.md

 See [README](README?raw=true) and [CHANGELOG](CHANGELOG?raw=true) for more information.

-You can find the latest server builds on [http://builds.casparcg.com/CasparCG Server/2.1.0/](http://builds.casparcg.com/CasparCG%20Server/2.1.0/).

 Development
 -----------

-See [BUILDING](BUILDING?raw=true) for instructions on how to build the CasparCG Server.
+You can find the latest unstable CasparCG Server development builds on [http://builds.casparcg.com/CasparCG Server/2.1.0/](http://builds.casparcg.com/CasparCG%20Server/2.1.0/).
+See [BUILDING](BUILDING?raw=true) for instructions on how to build the CasparCG Server from source manually.

 **Join our development IRC channel on the Freenode network.**